 Department Chair: Thomas Ihde (Carman Hall, Room 257)

 Graduate Director: Maria del Carmen Saen de Casas (Carman Hall, Room 279)

-Department Faculty: Professors: Maria Grazia DiPaolo, Ricardo R. Fernández, M. Cristina Guiñazú, José Muñoz-Millanes, Manfredi Piccolomini, Gerardo Piña-Rosales, Gary S. Schwartz, Thomas C. Spear; Associate Professor: Carmen Esteves, Thomas Ihde, María del Carmen Saen de Casas; Assistant Professors: Alexandra Coller, Daniel Fernández, Beatriz Lado, Oscar Martín, Zelda Newman; Lecturers: Evelyn Duran-Urrea, Amin Erfani, Francisco Montaño, Asako Tochika, Lynne Van Voorhis.
+Department Faculty: Professors: Maria Grazia DiPaolo, Ricardo R. Fernández, M. Cristina Guiñazú, José Muñoz-Millanes, Gerardo Piña-Rosales, Gary S. Schwartz, Thomas C. Spear; Associate Professors: Carmen Esteves, Daniel Fernández, Thomas Ihde, María del Carmen Saen de Casas; Assistant Professors: Alexandra Coller, Beatriz Lado, Oscar Martín, Marco Ramirez Rojas, Zelda Newman; Lecturers: Evelyn Duran-Urrea, Amin Erfani, Francisco Montaño, Asako Tochika, Lynne Van Voorhis.

 Placement in Courses: The Department places entering students on the basis of proficiency shown on tests administered before registration, in addition to an approximate placement based on a certain number of years of language study in high school.
 A Departmental adviser is available throughout the summer registration period.

 Teaching and Other Careers: A student majoring in a language will receive a solid foundation for graduate study and may look forward to a career in many areas of business, industry, government service, and mass communication as well as in teaching at all levels from elementary school to college.
 Students planning to teach a language in secondary school should consult their major advisers, as well as the Office of the Dean of Education (Carman Hall, Room B-33, 718-960-4972) regarding requirements for New York State teacher certification.